ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Erin: the discussion was about appropriate level of granularity where the attachement mechanism comes into play, because if you can attach the rules to a specific crawler, this drives the discussion wider - so I believe we need to narrow it.

 Bradley: we don't need a survey, this is an open forum for folks to represent their perspectives, hope they all show up.
 Proposal as it related to search and AI use is in the right direction.
-It is a supplement to a doc we were working on, a potential path to start mining for definition and usecase.
+It is a supplement to a doc we were working on, a potential path to start mining for definition and use case.
 Worried about surface vs display, a very specific prision of search.
 I am hearing some folks struggling and I'm struggling too where there is a valuable case.
-The creation of a RAG index that does not relate to the preferances - is this included?
-SOmething we did not talk a lot about - the principle of combining preferences and making them dependent on each other to allow the free and effective expression of a preference (i.e no dependancy like can opt into one if you opt into another one).
+The creation of a RAG index that does not relate to the preferences - is this included?
+Something we did not talk a lot about - the principle of combining preferences and making them dependent on each other to allow the free and effective expression of a preference (i.e no dependancy like can opt into one if you opt into another one).

 Paul: go back to where we got the first discussion about search.
 Mark you said it was unnecessary carve out of a too broad category.
 My point is that in some of this discussion which was based on the top level category - text and data mining.
 If we are moving away from linking a top level category, away from the EU discussion, we can move away search - the carve out is to remove uncertainty around saying no to this, will say no to not appearing in search results.
 Difference between training uses and search uses - "search engines could only find things they were trained on".
 The more important, if we have the carve out at the top level category, we address the uncertainty at a lower level.